cedar-book/BTS-Core-work/style_guide/code-style1.md

 ## DRAFT -- BitShares Coding Standard / Guide

-### Introduction
-(*what types of issues we have been experiencing?*)

-#### Standardization is Important
+#### Standardization

-Most of them are or should be specific to BitShares-Core codebase.
-Architectural ones i think should be included as well(maybe as a separate document or whatever).

-It saves time to the programmer and reviewer if the coder know beforehand she should not be doing it that way.
+This Cording Style Guide are specific to BitShares-Core codebase.
+It will save time to the programmer and reviewer.

 #### Discussion